madebykind/madebykind-v3/content/blog/finding-the-common-ground-between-your-organisation-and-its-audience.md

 text_colour: text-white
 cover_img_alt: ""
 services: null
+seo_title: "User-centred design: Finding common ground with your audience"
 description: How do we go about creating a digital product that works both for an organisation and for its users?
 featured: true